CIRALabs/DNS-Based-VCs-and-Trust-Registries-ID/draft-latour-dns-and-digital-trust.md

 # Role of DNSSEC for Assurance and Revocation

 It is a MUST that all the participants in this digital identity ecosystem enable DNSSEC signing for all the DNS instances they operate.
-See [RFC 9364 - DNS Security Extensions (DNSSEC)](https://datatracker.ietf.org/doc/html/rfc9364).
+See {{!RFC9364}}.

 DNSSEC provides cryptographic assurance that the DNS records returned in response to a query are authentic and have not been tampered with.
 This assurance within the context of the _did URI and _did TLSA records provides another mechanism to ensure the integrity of the DID and its public keys outside of the distributed ledger it resides on directly from the domain of its owner.

 Within this use-case, DNSSEC also provides revocation checks for both DIDs and public keys.
-In particular, a DNS query for a specific _did URI record or _did TLSA record can return an [NXDOMAIN](https://www.rfc-editor.org/rfc/rfc8020) response if the DID or public key has been revoked.
+In particular, a DNS query for a specific _did URI record or _did TLSA record can return an {{!RFC8020}} response if the DID or public key has been revoked.
 This approach can simplify the process of verifying the validity of DIDs and public keys by reducing the need for complex revocation mechanisms or implementation specific technologies.

 # The Role of Trust Registries in Bidirectional Credential Verification